Leny Andrade

-Leny de Andrade Lima, known professionally as Leny Andrade, was born in Rio de Janeiro, on January 26, 1943, and is a Brazilian singer and musician.
+Leny de Andrade Lima (25 January 1943 – 24 July 2023), known professionally as Leny Andrade, was a Brazilian singer and musician.
 Both Andrade's first and last names are sometimes misspelled in English as "Lenn", "Leni", and "Adrade".
-She has had several hits on the Brazilian charts.
+She had several hits on the Brazilian charts.
 In 2007 she shared a Latin Grammy Award with Cesar Camargo Mariano for Best MPB (Musica Popular Brasileira) Album, Ao Vivo.